Specialist Vets in DublinSpecialist Vets in DublinSpecialist Vets in Dublin

 rabbit

-Urban Vets is set up for both routine care and more complex or time-sensitive situations, with multiple reviews describing emergency visits, surgery support, and end-of-life care alongside everyday preventive treatments.
-Owners repeatedly mention clear communication and aftercare—one review highlights a WhatsApp option for updates while a pet is in surgery, and another notes being kept informed with follow-up care described as “second to none.”
-The clinic environment is described as deliberately cat-friendly, with a separate cat waiting area and a cat-only treatment room using a Feliway calming diffuser.
-Several owners also mention anxious pets becoming noticeably more comfortable over time, helped by staff who use treats and calm handling.
+Urban Vets is set up for routine care as well as more complex or time-sensitive situations, with owners describing emergency visits, surgery support, hospital care, pet travel documentation, and end-of-life care alongside everyday preventive treatments.
+Communication and aftercare are a consistent strength, with reviews mentioning texts, photos, WhatsApp updates during surgery, and clear follow-up guidance at home.
+The clinic is also noted for its cat-friendly environment, including a separate cat waiting area and cat-only treatment room with a Feliway calming diffuser, and for helping anxious pets become more comfortable over time.

 #1 Ranking